ticklemonster/lucky-numbers-k8s/Readme.md

 Package into Dockerfile *ticklemon5ter/luckynumbers-client-web* on image httpd2.4
 - copies /build to /usr/local/apache2/htdocs and httpd.conf to .../conf
 - will proxy /api and /ws as per httpd.conf using Kubernetes services environment variables

+* Recent Changes
+    * Migrated to react-bootstap:^1.0 / boostrap 4
+    * Upgraded to react-scripts:3.0.1
+        * Added "setupProxy.js" to proxy /api and /ws in development (to auto-configure to the skaffold deployment on minikube)
+    * Upgraded to react:^16.8
+        * Removed Redux and moved to native react hooks (enough for such a simple app)
+    * Removed "superagent" and reverted to "fetch" (now included updated react)

 ### server-koa
 node.js + koa backend application